 Brands for medicinal products can be registered as trade marks.

-Trade marks in Mexico are regulated under the Industrial Property Law.
+Trade marks in Mexico are regulated under the IP Law.
 Article 90 provides a long list of prohibitions against registration of certain signs as trade marks.
 In addition, Article 4 prohibits registration of marks whose content or form is contrary to public order, morals and decency, or that contravene any legal provision.

 On granting marketing authorisations, COFERPRIS must ensure that when the proposed trade mark of a drug is orthographic or phonetically similar to another previously approved, this must differ at least by three letters in each word (Article 23, RIS).
 Such provisions are known in Mexico as the three letters rule, and although it is established in a Regulation of the Health Law, it has the rationale of avoiding the granting of a marketing authorisation with a distinctive denomination (trade mark) similar to a distinctive denomination of a prior marketing authorisation, but taking into consideration the number of different letter of the denomination.
 This regulation only binds the health authorities in charge of processing a marketing authorisation application.
-It has not been applied by IMPI when studying conflicts of trade marks applied to pharmaceutical products, as IMPI sustains that the rule is not contemplated in the IPL or its regulation, and that it limits the likelihood analysis to a number of letters of the conflicting trade marks.
+It has not been applied by IMPI when studying conflicts of trade marks applied to pharmaceutical products, as IMPI sustains that the rule is not contemplated in the IP Law or its regulation, and that it limits the likelihood analysis to a number of letters of the conflicting trade marks.

 International non-proprietary names (INNs) cannot be registered as trade marks.
 Article 225 of the General Health Law expressly forbids the use of pharmaceutical trade marks that clearly or even slightly resemble an INN.

 An application for a new trade mark follows the following process:

 A formal examination, which checks compliance with the formal legal requirements (for example, the official application form must be duly completed and the government fees paid).